-• To comply with the insurance capital requirement under Section 13 of the Insurance Act, 1980 of Trinidad and Tobago which prescribes a minimum paid-up share capital of not less than four million dollars to be maintained at all times throughout the year, for companies engaged in both long-term and general insurance business.
+• To comply with the insurance capital requirement under Section 22 of the Insurance Act, 2018 of Trinidad and Tobago which prescribes a minimum stated capital of fifteen million to be maintained at all times throughout the year, for companies engaged in long-term insurance business.
 The Company manages its capital position as follows:

-Paid-up share capital of the Company 17,869,554 17,869,554 Minimum regulatory paid-up share capital 4,000,000 4,000,000
+Stated capital of the Company 17,869,554 Minimum regulatory stated capital 15,000,000 b.
+Financial risk (continued)